CHarm#

 * and OpenMP parallelization techniques.
 For best performance, however,

-* it is strongly advised to combine indeed MPI and OpenMP.
+* it is strongly advised to indeed combine MPI and OpenMP.

 *